Transforming-Climate-Action/Transforming-Climate-Action.github.io/docs/data-management-planning-guide/4a-the-3-2-1-rule.md

-# Backup 3-2-1 rule
+# 3-2-1 Rule for Data Backup

 ## Introduction

-The 3-2-1 Backup Rule is a trusted strategy for ensuring your data remains secure and recoverable in case of loss or failure.
+The 3-2-1 rule for data backup is a trusted strategy for ensuring your data remains secure and recoverable in case of loss or failure.
 It’s based on three simple principles:

 - **3 Total Copies**: Maintain at least three copies of your data—one primary (working) version and two backups.
 - **2 Different Storage Types**: Use at least two different types of storage media to minimize the risk of simultaneous failure.
 For example, combine an external hard drive with a cloud service or use both SSDs and institutional servers.